 The ‘brains’ of the whole operation was fitted under the front bonnet – featuring a fully bespoke and hand-built digital computer connected to the various active systems via an array of data and electrical cables.
 This effectively took away the space formerly occupied by the spare tyre.

-Then Lotus technical director Peter Wright hints towards the car also being equipped with anti-locking brake and traction control systems activated via ‘pedal pushers’:
+Then Lotus technical director Peter Wright hints towards the car also having being equipped with basic anti-locking brake and traction control systems – both activated via ‘pedal pushers’:

 “We did very little development on these two systems, although I do remember we got them working and they were reasonably effective.”

-One would be hard-pressed to find any clues of the presence of all these special systems just by looking at the car from the outside, with the exception of a single ‘canard’-looking appendage found only on the right side engine panel – it served as a ‘bodywork extension’ to allow the engineers to fit part of them around the engine.
+One would be hard-pressed to find any clues of the presence of all these special systems just by looking at the car from the outside, with the exception of a single ‘canard’-looking appendage found only on the right-hand side engine panel: it served as a ‘bodywork extension’ to allow the engineers to fit part of them around the engine.

-Lotus then proceeded to test the full battery of active systems quite extensively in various venues around Europe; UK, France, and even on an ice lake in Sweden.
-This would tend to be confirmed by the car’s odometer sitting at 15,915 kms as it went through the Scottsdale auction block.
+Lotus then proceeded to test the full battery of active systems quite extensively in various venues around Europe; UK, France and even on a frozen lake in Sweden.
+This would tend to be confirmed by the car’s odometer sitting at 15,915 kms at the time it went through the Scottsdale auction block.
 The benchmark car in comparison had its odometer reading a pretty 2,192 kms at the time of sale.

 “I remember that the torque control system was very noisy, and one could tell whether it was understeering or oversteering while sat in the office, just by hearing it out on the track!” – Peter Wright

 Once Lotus had sorted it all out the main focus was for GM to build the Corvette Indy with similar systems.
 However, there were some major problems which left the concept car as a non-functional show piece in 1986.
-By then the two Peugeots were already shipped out to America for further testing at the GM Technical Center in Warren Michigan.
-The cars subsequently sat as part of the GM Heritage Collection for about three decades before being sold-off at auction.
+By then the two Peugeots had already been shipped out to America for further testing at the GM Technical Center in Warren Michigan.

-Not much is known after this point at how the hard work of the Lotus engineers might have directly ended up affecting other projects at GM.
-However, with all of the rumours of the next C8 generation Chevrolet Corvette finally going mid-engine, possibly with active systems, it would be tempting to trace its lineage back to the Indy / CERV III and their Peugeot mule.
-It is safe to assume that if the future yields such a product then you’ll need be thanking the little Pug.
+Not much is known after the CERV III about how the hard work of the Lotus engineers might have ended up affecting other projects at GM.
+However, with all of the rumours of the next C8 generation Chevrolet Corvette finally going mid-engine, more than likely with active systems, it would be tempting to trace its lineage back to the Indy / CERV III and their 205 T16 mule.
+It is safe to assume that if the future yields such a product then you’ll need be thanking the little ‘Detroit Lion’.

 “…the systems were awesome.
 We were all very sad to say goodbye to the two Pugs when they were shipped to America at the end of the project.” – Patrick Peal